New website coming soon!

 We're passionate about sharing the wonders of our marine world and getting wet doing it.
 Celtic Deep is run by conservationists.
 Our aim is to collect information and pass on what we learn about the spectacular wildlife that pass through our waters so that decision makers can put right measures in place to protect it.

-This is a full day trip.
+A trip to the Celtic Deep is a full day trip.
 Most are 10 hrs.
 Departure times and location (usually Dale but possibly Milford Haven) will vary a little depending on the tides but count on leaving early in the morning and returning in the evening.

 There will be a couple of hours ‘steaming’ out to the Deep where we will wait for megafauna like sharks, whales and tuna to turn up and enjoy some open water snorkeling.
 There is plenty to see on our way with whale watching, dolphin action and birds galore.
 Conditions allowing we might take in some of the islands (The Smalls, Grassholm, Skomer & Skokholm) on the way out or on the way back.